vrm-c/vrm.dev/content/en/docs/dev/univrm-0.xx/programming/univrm_use_firstperson.md

 title: "How to Use VRMFirstPerson"
 linkTitle: "How to use first-person mode "
 date: 2018-05-29T10:00:00+09:00
+url: "/en/dev/univrm-0.xx/programming/univrm_use_firstperson/"
 weight: 5
 ---

 # VRMFirstPerson Settings
-[VRMFirstPerson](/../../../en/univrm/components/univrm_firstperson/) has the following settings for Renderer:
+[VRMFirstPerson](/../../../univrm/components/univrm_firstperson/) has the following settings for Renderer:

 |FirstPersonFlag               |Layer               |Note                                       |
 |------------------------------|----------------------|--------------------------------------------|